github/training-kit/paths/electron/packaging-apps/06-celebrate.md

   nav: "electron-packaging-apps"
 main-content: |

   ## Hooray!
-Next, let's learn how to share
+Next, you're ready to learn learn how to share packaged applications with others.

-  - Next step of sharing
-  - Point to electron community

 show-me-how:
 tell-me-why: